srobo/docs/programming/cheat_sheet.md

 ### Initialisation with extra logging

-You can also tell the robot to print extra logging information, although this is quite noisy.
+You can also tell the robot to print extra logging information, although this will create a lot of logs.

 ~~~~~ python
 robot = Robot(debug=True)